-It was well worth it for the Sears, I mean, the Willis Tower and the Art Institute of Chicago admissions, where we got to skip the lines and get our tickets to go through security right away.
+It was well worth it for the Sears, I mean, the Willis Tower, and the Art Institute of Chicago admissions, where we got to skip the lines and get our tickets to go through security right away.
 If you don't think that sounds like a big deal, you will when you see lines that extend down the block and around the corner.
-Nothing makes a traveler more smug than when they get to cut everyone in a long line!
+Nothing makes a traveler smugger than when they get to cut everyone in a long line.
 Get this card, and see stuff like this...

 Research the Tips... and Follow Them!

 Speaking of the Willis Tower, every single website says to visit early.
 And I thought, "Yea yea, everyone is gonna be there early, so how much difference is it really gonna make?"
 Turns out, it was the difference between walking right into the building and waiting, well, down the block and around the corner.
-We got there shortly after they opened on Sunday morning, and was out of there and onto brunch in an hour.
+We got there (via bus) shortly after they opened on Sunday morning, and were out the door and onto brunch in an hour.

 Research the Food